Automatic Identification of Traps in Molecular Charge Transport Networks of Organic Semiconductors: Introduction

 In this paper, we propose a new method that builds upon the idea of graph partitioning by using spectral clustering based on a specific type of Laplacian matrix of the graph~\cite{hagen_new_1992,von_luxburg_tutorial_2007}.
 The aim of this method is to separate the graph into partitions, by minimizing a normalized cut cost function, such that the random walk processes rarely transitions between different partitions.
 While obtaining a minimized normalized cut is a NP-hard problem, a relaxed solution of this discrete optimization problem can be obtained from the eigenvectors of the random walk Laplacian matrix which will be introduced in Section~\ref{subsec:SCT}.
-Our proposed method includes an effective heuristic for the determination of the number of traps or trap clusters based on these eigenvalues and eigenvectors of this random walk Laplacian and subsequent performing spectral clustering (using K-means clustering) to identify the traps.
-The former depends on a single threshold parameter for which we find an optimal choice neatly independent of the specific system.
-Using the charge transport network resulting from a multiscale model of an amorphous morphology of bathocuproine (BCP)~\cite{tsung_carrier_2008}, a molecular material with known high energetic disorder~\cite{kaiser_novo_2021} and complex charge trapping behavior, we demonstrate that our approach successfully identifies both a single trap, multiple distributed traps, and a combination of a single-molecule trap and trap regions on an equal footing.
+Our proposed method includes an effective heuristic to determine the number of traps or trap clusters based on these eigenvalues and eigenvectors of this random walk Laplacian and subsequent performing spectral clustering (using K-means clustering) to identify the traps.
+The former depends on a single threshold parameter for which we find an optimal choice nearly independent of the specific system.

+Using the charge transport network resulting from a multiscale model of an amorphous morphology of bathocuproine (BCP)~\cite{tsung_carrier_2008}, a molecular material with known high energetic disorder~\cite{kaiser_novo_2021}, low charge mobility~\cite{10.1063/5.0049513}, and complex charge trapping behavior, as a baseline with subsequent modifications we demonstrate that our approach successfully identifies energy-based single traps, multiple distributed traps, and a combination of a single-molecule trap and trap regions on an equal footing.
+It is furthermore shown that the approach is robust under application of external electric fields and also detects topology-based traps and traps in mixed-molecular materials that are not energy based without modifications to the algorithm.
 We also find a strong relation between the cost function associated with the normalized cut and the charge-carrier dynamics simulated in a time-of-flight setup~\cite{lebedev_charge_1997,chen_graph_2024}, as well as the physical characteristics of the trap (regions).